EvisHome/Home-Assistant/examples/apexchart-card/readme.md

 # ApexChart Card
-I use the ApexChart card quite a lot, I find it more informative with the various axis options, and I like it how it can be customized.
-Specifically for [apexcharts-card](https://github.com/RomRider/apexcharts-card) there are some features that are not in the document but can be used from the [apexcharts.js docs](https://apexcharts.com/docs/), but can need some experimenting.
+I use the [ApexChart Card by RomRider ](https://github.com/RomRider/apexcharts-card) quite a lot, I like it how it can be customized to almost what ever I need.
+Note that for [apexcharts-card](https://github.com/RomRider/apexcharts-card) there are some features/customizations that are not in the document but can be used from the [apexcharts.js docs](https://apexcharts.com/docs/), but can need a bit experimenting.

 ## ApexChart with background image